The Grande Prairie RCMP Detachment provides a variety of services to the community. Expand each section to learn more:

 Members of the Forensic Identification Services assist at crime scenes by searching for, recording, collecting, comparing, analyzing, and identifying physical evidence.

-In addition to providing assistance to the Grande Prairie Detachment, FIS also assists Beaverlodge, Spirit River, Valleyview, and Fox Creek detachments.
+In addition to providing assistance to the Grande Prairie Detachment, FIS also assists Beaverlodge, Spirit River, Valleyview, and Grande Cache detachments.

 The General Investigation Section is a support service for the detachment and provides additional assistance as required.
 The General Investigative Section is responsible for looking after a variety of criminal infractions.